 The Diggers (True Levellers)

-In 1652 Winstanley published The Law of Freedom in a Platform in which he proposed the introduction of his utopian commonwealth by state action.
-Though dedicated to Cromwell, Winstanley's approach to the rights of the common man over the rights of landowners had little influence during the Commonwealth and Protectorate.
+In 1652, Winstanley published The Law of Freedom in which he proposed the introduction of his utopian commonwealth by state action.
+Though dedicated to Cromwell, Winstanley's championing of the rights of the common man over the rights of landowners had little influence during the Commonwealth and Protectorate.

 Andrew Bradstock, Radical Religion in Cromwell's England (London 2011)

 J. C. Davis and J. D. Alsop, Gerrard Winstanley, Oxford DNB, 2009

 Christopher Hill, The World Turned Upside Down (London 1975)